Trial document: Trump acknowledged penthouse size at 11,000 square feet, not 30,000 he later claimed

 Weisselberg’s association with Trump’s family dated to 1973, when he answered a newspaper ad for a staff accountant for Trump’s real estate-developer father, Fred.
 Weisselberg started working for Donald Trump in 1986 and eventually made $1.14 million a year in salary and bonuses.

-According to a severance agreement he signed the day before going to jail, Weisselberg is due to be paid $2 million in eight quarterly installments.
+According to a severance agreement he signed the day before going to jail, Weisselberg is due to be paid $2 million over two years.
 That sum is close to the amount of back taxes, penalties and interest he was required to pay as part of his plea agreement.

 Follow Sisak at x.com/mikesisak and send confidential tips by visiting https://www.ap.org/tips